SwissDataScienceCenter/renku-python/README.rst

 Developing Renku
 ================

-For testing the funtionality from source it is convenient to install ``renku`` in editable mode using ``pipx``.
+For testing the functionality from source it is convenient to install ``renku`` in editable mode using ``pipx``.
 Clone the repository and then do:

 ::